 Many events take place throughout the year here at St. George’s.
-Keep and eye out on this page on this page for more information.
+Keep checking back for more information.

-Tickets for the gig, which takes place at the stunning St. George’s Church, Church Lane, New Mills, are just £13 (early bird) and £11 (concessions) and are available from www.newmillsfestival.co.uk, Priscilla’s Hallmark Cards (60-62 Market Street, New Mills) or by phone (call 07753 842861).
-Tickets will be £15 on the door.
-Doors open at 7.00pm and there will be a bar at the gig serving locally-brewed real ale, as well as wine, lager, cider, spirits and soft drinks.
+Tickets for the gig, which are just £13 in advance, are available from Priscilla’s Hallmark Cards in Market Street, New Mills, online at www.newmillsfestival.co.uk or by phone by calling 07753 842861.
+Any tickets remaining on the night will be £15 on the door.
+Doors will open at 7.30pm and there will be a licensed bar at the gig serving locally-brewed real ale from Torrside and Rock Mill Breweries, as well as wine, lager, cider and soft drinks

 Since launching in 2009, the Roving Crows have made their mark on the folk and roots scene in the UK, as well as abroad, performing internationally in Australia, Ireland, France and Portugal.
 They push the boundaries of the Celtic Folk genre and play with genuine passion, energy and soul.
 Vital and vibrant, a must see live act who showcase a vibrant mix of fiery, Celtic-inspired fiddle, conscious, intelligent lyrics, backed by pounding tribal rhythms and electronica infused dance grooves.
 Their live show is guaranteed to get any crowd dancing.